Sarah Huckabee Sanders replaces Spicer as White House press secretary

 “Sean is a true American patriot.
 He’s a military serviceman,” Scaramucci said.
 “He’s got a great family.
 And he’s done an amazing job.
 This is obviously a difficult situation to be in.
 And I applaud his efforts here.
 And I love the guy.
 And I wish him well.
 And I hope he goes on to make a tremendous amount of money.”

-Fox News’ Barnini Chakraborty and John Roberts contributed
+Fox News’ Barnini Chakraborty and John Roberts contributed to this report.